 You should be ready to go home, accompanied by your partner or a relative, a couple of hours after the egg recovery.

-In the two weeks after embryo replacement, you are advised to take things easy for the first four days, and can then return to non-stressful activity after that.
-You will receive medication – a vaginal gel or two injections, during this time to maintain the lining of the womb to maximise the chances of pregnancy.
+During the two weeks following egg recovery, we advise you to take things easy and drink two litres of water per day.
+Two days after embryo transfer, you can return to normal activity.
+You will receive medication – a vaginal gel, pessaries and / or injections, during this time to maintain the lining of the womb to maximise the chances.

 Speak to us at the Centre for advice if you are unsure about anything.

-On day 15 after embryo replacement, you will come into the centre for a pregnancy test, the results of which will be known later the same day.
+On day 15 after egg recovery, you should come to the Centre for a pregnancy test, the results of which will be known later the same day.

-“If your pregnancy test is negative, a follow-up consultation will be arranged to discuss your treatment cycle and future treatments”
+“If your pregnancy test is negative, a follow-up consultation will be arranged to discuss your treatment cycle and future care”

-If you have not been successful with treatment, FER gives you another chance at a much reduced price, without the injections for ovarian stimulation and without having to undergo egg recovery.
-We replace embryos in "natural cycles" two or three days after ovulation occurs.
-Scans and/or urine/blood tests are performed to time ovulation accurately.
+If you have not been successful with treatment, FER gives you another chance at a much reduced cost, without the injections for ovarian stimulation and without having to undergo egg recovery.

 It is a good idea to think about your own health and well-being prior to, and during IVF treatment.
 Pay close attention to diet and your lifestyle before conception to enable your body to cope with the demands of pregnancy, childbirth and hopefully ensure a healthy mother and baby.